AksoEo/docs/api/notif_templating.md

-# AKSO email templating
+# AKSO notif templating
-Email templating in AKSO takes a template string such as the below:
+Notif templating in AKSO takes a template string such as the below:

 ```
 Hello, {{name}}